On Post-Selection Inference in A/B Tests: Confidence interval, Variance reduction and Cold start

 \subsection{Confidence Interval and Adjusted $p-$value}

-For CMLE method the confidence intervals are computed by inverting the dual hypothesis testing problem \citep{lehmann2006testing,reid2017post}.
-When selection criteria is one sided, it produces very asymmetric confidence interval, especially when observed effect $\Delta$ is close to the selection threshold.
+For the CMLE method, the confidence intervals are computed by inverting the dual hypothesis testing problem \citep{lehmann2006testing,reid2017post}.
+When selection criteria are one sided, CMLE produces a very asymmetric confidence interval, especially when the observed effect $\Delta$ is close to the selection threshold.
+For EB method, with posterior mean and variance, a 95\% CI can be computed as